mewza/zarray/README.md

 it is an ENJOYWARE and hope it speeds up your project for you.
 Credit mention always welcome, as usual.

-NEW (v1.1): Can it be further optimized I am sure, if you have an idea write me to subband@protonmail.com.
+NEW (v1.1): Can it be further optimized?
+I am sure, if you have an idea write me
+to: subband@protonmail.com.
 In the meantime I added a nicer way identify T vector size using special C++ macros (before included in const1.h in other projects, but now specifically added to this project)